forgineer/duckdb-kettle-plugin/README.md

 Restart Kettle (Spoon).

 ### Configure DuckDB Connection
-DuckDB should now be an available connection type from a table input or output step.
+DuckDB should now be available as a connection type from a table input or output step.
 Only the database name is required to create the DuckDB file.

 ![DuckDB Connection](./docs/duckdb-kettle-connection.png)